Grays, SC Violent Crime Rates and Maps

 • In Little River, SC, crime costs $116 per person, which is $552 less than in Grays

-The table below shows the total cost of crime to the residents of Grays for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Grays, with the projected cost per resident.

 Crime